serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 ## Database

+sql.txt = Table and fields of the application.

-The current address book application uses `mysql` you're task is to migrate it to MYSQLI or PDO extension.
+The current address book application uses `mysqli` you're task is to migrate it to PDO extension and bind the get parameters as  follows :

-* sql.txt = Table and fields of the application.
+* name

+* phone

+* email

 ## Requirements: